yashtank86/custome-api-springboot/README.md

 <h1>Customer API Documentation</h1>
 Welcome to the Customer API documentation!
 This API is built with Spring Boot, utilizing MySQL for data storage.
 It exposes endpoints to manage customer information, including id, first_name, last_name, email, and phone_number.
 The API is designed to be powerful, scalable, and easy to integrate into your applications.

-## Table of Contents
-    Installation
-    Endpoints
-    Get All Customers
-    Get Customer by emailID
-    Add a New Customer using POST Method
-    Dependencies
-    Usage
-    Java (version 8 or later)
-    Maven
-    MySQL
-    validation

 ## Note
         It's My First Springboot Back-end Project In which I have Implemented Rest API